zhaomengit/Blog/Java/从InputStream转化为String方法汇总.md

 **Warning**:

-1.Solutions 4, 5 and 9 convert different linebreaks to one.
+1. Solutions 4, 5 and 9 convert different linebreaks to one.
-2.Soulution 11 can't work correclty with Unicode text
+2. Soulution 11 can't work correclty with Unicode text